 In this blog post we describe the concepts of monitoring and observability and explain how they can be applied to machine learning operations.
-We aim to give answers to questions such as "Why do I need observability?", "What are some of the unique issues for observability imposed by data and model pipelines?", and "How do I start addressing these challenges?".
+We aim to give answers to questions such as "Why do I need observability?", "What are some of the unique issues for observability imposed by data and model pipelines, in addition to code pipelines?", and "How do I start addressing these challenges?".

 Introduction to MLOps and monitoring

 MLOps unifies Machine Learning (ML) development with system operations (Ops).
 Our effective MLOps approach combines the three pillars of technology, operating model, and culture to enable Continuous Integration (CI), Continuous Delivery (CD), Continuous Training (CT), and Continuous Monitoring (CM).
 MLOps is necessary to address the "Hidden Technical Debt in Machine Learning" which can threaten to overwhelm practitioners.

 Monitoring is an important aspect for the deployment and operation of modern applications.
 For example, Google placed emphasis on monitoring the "Four Golden Signals" (latency, traffic, errors, saturation) for distributed systems .
 Service Level Objectives (SLOs), i.e., precise numerical targets for system reliability, require that Service Level Indicators (SLIs), such as error rate or response times, are monitored and aggregated over time.
 (See also this blog post from our partners.)
 Failures are inevitable, and in modern DevOps and SRE workflows, they are indeed embraced as normal and managed through concepts such as blameless post-mortems and error budgets which help manage tradeoffs between innovation and reliability .
 Monitoring is a key capability of application performance management (APM) solutions.